kean/articles/2018-03-23-trunk-based-development.markdown

 ### Big Merge Conflicts, Refactoring is Discouraged

 > **Scenario:** Alice has finished working on a feature.
-She's created a pull request with 1000 lines of code, 500 of which were made as part of refactoring, touching 80 files (renaiming some components, moving a few things around).
+She's created a pull request with 1000 lines of code, 500 of which were made as part of refactoring, touching 80 files (renaming some components, moving a few things around).
 By the time the review was completed, more changes had been merged into `develop` (integration branch), resulting in PR having merge conflicts.

 In my view, the most detrimental problem with feature branches is that this strategy discourages refactoring.
 GitFlow encourages a 1-1 relation between features and branches.
 This means that refactoring tends to be part of the feature branch.
 Developers become wary of refactoring because even a small change may lead to a need to resolve merge conflicts later during integration.
 Such pull requests are also extremely painful for reviewers.
 Inevitably, the team ends up avoiding refactoring.